Beeplap/ScholarSync/README.md

-# Attendance Tracking System
+# Student Management System

-A modern attendance tracking application with separate frontend and backend components.
+A modern student management and attendance tracking application with separate frontend and backend components.

 ## Project Structure